 Available with Location Referencing license.

-Routes are created in an ArcGIS Pipeline Referencing network by using the centerline features that define the location and geometry of the new route.
+Routes are created in an LRS Network using centerline features that define the location and geometry of a route.

 The centerline features used to create routes can exist in the centerline feature class, be digitized into the centerline feature class (using aerial photography or other basemaps for guidance), be copied and pasted from other feature classes, or be imported from CAD files or other ArcGIS-supported data sources.

 - When editing a network that supports lines, a new line is also created with the new route.

 - The centerline and network feature classes should be present in the map to run this tool.